Managing the Depression Puzzle: Putting the Pieces Together is the newest book from Ashley L. Peterson and Mental Health @ Home Books.

 It’s available from:

-Both illness treatment strategies and wellness promotion strategies are covered, including medications, somatic treatments like transcranial magnetic stimulation (TMS), psychotherapy, supplements and herbal products, activation, mindfulness, self-care, and more.
-Elements of the depression experience like stigma, decision-making around disclosure, and identity management are also discussed.
+Topics covered include medications, somatic treatments like electroconvulsive therapy (ECT) and transcranial magnetic stimulation (TMS), psychotherapy, supplements and herbal products, activation, mindfulness, self-care, and more.
+Elements of the depression experience like treatment resistance, stigma, decision-making around disclosure, and identity management are also discussed.

 - Defining depression